-A large body of knowledge exists on the subject of brick repair and tuck pointing in particular.
-According to the Better Business Bureau website there are even tuck pointing accredited businesses in Cincinnati.
+Actually, a large body of knowledge exists on the subject of brick repair and tuck pointing in particular.
+Who knew?

-Actually, the terms pointing, repointing, and tuck pointing are often used interchangeably in the U.S., leading to a not insignificant degree of confusion in the brickworking industry.
-This of course, filters down to the historic home owner desiring to do some good ol’ brick repair.
+The terms pointing, repointing, and tuck pointing are often used interchangeably in the U.S. As you can imagine, this leads to not an insignificant degree of confusion in the brickworking industry.
+Which filters down to the historic home owner desiring to do some good ol’ brick repair.
 To clarify based on historical precedents (check out M. Shellenbarger’s journal article on tuck pointing available on JSTOR, citation below):

-3) Tuck point – to place two contrasting colors of mortar into joints, with one color matching the bricks to give the illusion that very fine joints have been made.
+- 3) Tuck point – to place 2 contrasting colors of mortar into joints, with 1 color matching the bricks to give the illusion that very fine joints have been made.

+How did we get to this confusion of “the points”?
 True tuck pointing was developed in England during the eighteenth century as a way to give the impression of narrow-jointed brickwork when the bricks themselves weren’t regular enough in shape–bearing in mind that it wasn’t until the previous century that uniformly-sized bricks became available.
 Sure enough, when tuck pointing was all the rage in England, it wasn’t done on publicly prominent buildings or those owned by royalty or the very wealthy.
-Tuck pointing was popular during the nineteenth century mostly with the middle class as a way to “fake it” or approximate the presence of finer brickwork.
+Tuck pointing was popular during the nineteenth century mostly with the middle class as a way to fake it or approximate the presence of finer brickwork.
 The process of tuck pointing was imported to the U.S. but wasn’t used much past the turn of the twentieth century as regularly-sized bricks were already the norm and fashions in masonry joints changed (again, who knew?).

-While this is a whirlwind overview of the subject at hand, we can leave you with two very basic “no-no’s” if you find yourself about to embark on a brick repair journey with your historic home:
+With this whirlwind overview of the subject at hand, we can leave you with two very basic “no-no’s” if you find yourself about to embark on a brick repair journey with your historic home:

 a) Don’t end up with mortar of a different color;